Constitution of Macclesfield Pride

-Nominations for the committee may be made to the Secretary before the meeting, or at the meeting.
+Nominations for the Committee may be made to the Honorary Secretary at least one week before the meeting.

 At the AGM:-

-- Any proposals given to the Secretary at least 7 days in advance of the meeting will be discussed.
+Any proposals given to the Honorary Secretary at least 7 days in advance of the meeting will be discussed.

-The Secretary will call a Special General Meeting at the request of the majority of the committee or at least eight other members giving a written request to the Chair or Secretary stating the reason for their request.
+The Honorary Secretary will call a Special General Meeting at the request of the majority of the Committee or at least eight other members giving a written request to the Chair or Honorary Secretary stating the reason for their request.